By: Team SE-EDU Since: Jun 2016 Licence: MIT

 Alternative 1(current choice): Store the tutorial group ID as String field, session name as a

-object and student ids as a set ofStudentIds
+Sessionobject and student ids as a set ofStudentIdsinMarkAttendanceCommand.-

 Pros: Easy to implement, and parse, with existing parsers built in.
 Ensures that parsed